 - Are unable or unwilling to wear dentures

 - Want to improve your speech

 - Are willing to commit several months to the process

 - Don’t smoke or use other tobacco products

-Once our doctors have completed your evaluation and determined your eligibility, they will work with you to develop a treatment plan that will suit your needs and meet your goals.
+Once the doctors at Associated Oral & Maxillofacial Surgeons have completed your evaluation and determined your eligibility, they will work with you to develop a treatment plan that will suit your needs and meet your goals.

-Our doctors believe that your dental work should be performed by experts in each area to provide the best possible outcome, which is why they will plan and place your dental implants, and your restorative doctor will fabricate and attach your new teeth or dentures.
-Our implant center in Galesburg will work to coordinate each visit and be your single best point of contact.
+Our doctors believe that your dental work should be performed by specialists in each area to provide the optimal outcome, which is why they will plan and place your dental implants, and your restorative doctor will fabricate and attach your new teeth or dentures.
+Our implant center in Galesburg will work to coordinate each visit and be your single point of contact.